 March Gallagher, Esq.

 March Gallagher is responsible for the overall leadership of the Community Foundations of the Hudson Valley including donor services, grant-making, and care and custody of the Foundations assets.
 A resident of Rosendale in Ulster County, March is an attorney with degrees from Boston University, Bard College, Rockefeller College and Rensselaer Polytechnic Institute.
 She came to the Community Foundations having served as Chief Strategy Officer at Hudson Valley Pattern for Progress, focusing on regional quality of life issues.
-March is a current board member with the Hudson Valley Agribusiness Development Corporation and Touro College of Osteopathic Medicine - Middletown.
+March is a current board member with the Hudson Valley Agribusiness Development Corporation and a Trustee with the Hudson Valley Sudbury School.
 March also currently serves on the Dutchess County Economic Development Advisory Council chairing its committee on local government and the Dutchess County Community Development Advisory Board.
 Previously, March oversaw economic development activities for Ulster County Executive Mike Hein.
 She has served on the boards of the Mid-Hudson Regional Economic Development Council, Hudson Valley Economic Development Corporation, Hudson Valley Regional Council, Ulster County Development Corporation, Ulster County Workforce Investment Board and Ulster County Industrial Development Agency, which she chaired during 2006 and 2007.

 Development and Marketing